Bocas del Toro Province: Climate

 Bocas del Toro is a travel destination that is most known for its vibrant culture, beaches, rainforests, and surfing.
 It is estimated that 95% of the economy in Bocas del Toro is based on tourism.
 The most popular destinations in Bocas del Toro are the Zapatilla Islands, the Bastimentos National Marine Park, Starfish Beach, Red Frog Beach, Bluff Beach, and Hospital Point.

 The High-Season for tourism in Bocas del Toro is from November to April, which also coincides with the dry season as well as the being the best surf season.
 The best months to visit Bocas del Toro for dry weather are January, February, March, May, September, and October.
 These are statistically the driest months of the year.
 However, dry weather is also common in June, August, November, and even the wettest month of the year, December, can see weeks without rain.

 Common activities in Bocas del Toro include surfing, scuba diving, exploring bat caves, learning about the local indigenous cultures, cacao farm tours, hiking, and nightlife.

-Bocas del Toro is becoming famous globally for the abundance of newly constructed and affordable overwater bungalow hotels.
-Over the next decade, it is predicted to be a competing location to the Maldives and Tahiti for overwater bungalows.